amicoleo/amicoleo.github.io/README.md

 + Update nav on loadProject - OK
 + project menu change at the beginning of the animation - OK
 + image countdown change at the beginning of the animation - OK
-+ fade out bar/hide bar when changing project
++ fade out bar/hide bar when changing project - OK
 + info text also should appear before beginning of animation
++ on info hide images when text loaded
 + Text hides behind the menu on small screens
 + image number with high z-index.
 So it's always visible
 + Set 10px always on the image countdown
 + select image depending on size of device
 + delete useless children().each
++ If I need to hide all images (for info I can hide its container - when appear is still present)
 + resize images
 	try this on osx
 	https://github.com/JamieMason/grunt-imageoptim